• Home

 • Shares represent ownership in the company, and the Act ensures that shareholders' rights are protected.
 It specifies the procedures for issuing shares and the different types available.

 • The Act also covers the issuance of debentures, which are long-term loans.
-It lays out the terms and conditions, making sure everything is fair and transparent. 💼💡
+It lays out the terms and conditions, ensuring fairness and transparency.

 • Financial management includes sharing the profits with shareholders through dividends.

-• The Company Law Bare Act has rules for declaring and paying dividends, making sure it's done properly.
+• The company law has rules for declaring and paying dividends, making sure they are done properly.

 • It outlines when and how dividends should be declared and paid.
-By doing this, the Act ensures that shareholders receive their fair share and promotes good corporate practices. 💼💵
+Doing this ensures that shareholders receive their fair share and promotes good corporate practices.

 • The Act also looks out for the rights of shareholders and how company funds are used.